kyoheiu/blog.kyoheiu.dev/content/felix/index.md

 ## New Release

-## v1.1.2 (2022-08-29)
+## v1.2.0 (2022-10-01)

+### Changed

+- Huge refactoring: Instead of `thiserror`, use custom error type to make it easier to handle.
+- Bump up chrono version to 0.4.22, clarifing the feature to use.
+- Avoid extra heap allocation by using write! instead of push_str/format!.
+- Copied item will be renamed with the suffix "\_{count}" such as "test_1.txt", instead of "test_copied.txt".

 ### Fixed

-- Use full width of the terminal when `use_full_width` in config.toml is not set.
-- Use `cursor::Goto` instead of `cursor::Left` to fix the layout in macOS Terminal.app.
-- Refactor functions around the layout.
+- Choose `None` for directory extension.

 For more details, see `CHANGELOG.md` in the [repository](https://github.com/kyoheiu/felix).